Return of the Jedi: Development

-The question of whether Ford would return for the final film arose during pre-production.
-Unlike Hamill and Fisher, Ford had not contracted to do two sequels, and Raiders of the Lost Ark had made him an even bigger star.
-Kazanjian said that Han was frozen in carbonite in Empire because the filmmakers were unsure whether the character would return.
+The question of whether Harrison Ford would return for Return of the Jedi arose during pre-production.
+Unlike Mark Hamill and Carrie Fisher, Ford was not contracted for two sequels, and Raiders of the Lost Ark (1981) had made him an even bigger star.
+Kazanjian said that Han was frozen in carbonite in The Empire Strikes Back because the filmmakers were unsure whether the character would return.
 He also claimed that Lucas did not expect Ford to return, and that Han was initially not in the script.
-However, Kazanjian—who also produced Raiders of the Lost Ark—convinced Ford to return.
+However, Kazanjian—who also produced Raiders of the Lost Ark—ultimately convinced Ford to return.

-Ford felt that Han should die through self-sacrifice in the third film.
+Ford felt that Han should die through self-sacrifice in Jedi.
 Kasdan agreed, and said it should occur near the beginning of the third act, to make the audience wonder whether the other protagonists will survive.
 Gary Kurtz, who produced Star Wars and Empire but was replaced by Kazanjian for Jedi, said that Han died in an early version of the script.
 Kurtz has suggested that one reason Lucas may have rejected the idea of Han dying was that it would not be good for merchandising.
-Kurtz also has claimed that an early script ended with the rebel forces in tatters, Leia grappling with her new duties as queen, and Luke walking off alone "like Clint Eastwood in the spaghetti Westerns".
+Kurtz also has claimed that an early script ended with the rebel forces in tatters, Leia grappling with her new duties as a queen, and Luke walking off alone "like Clint Eastwood in the spaghetti Westerns".

-Yoda was originally not meant to appear in the film, but Marquand strongly felt that returning to Dagobah was essential to resolve the dilemma raised by the previous film.
-The inclusion led Lucas to insert a scene in which Yoda confirms that Darth Vader is Luke's father because, after a discussion with a children's psychologist, he did not want younger moviegoers to dismiss Vader's claim as a lie.
-Many ideas from the original script were left out or changed.
-For instance, the Ewoks were going to be Wookiees and the Millennium Falcon was going to land on Endor.
-Following the defeat of the Emperor, the film was originally intended to end with Obi-Wan and Yoda returning to life from their spectral existence in the Force, along with Anakin Skywalker, thanks to Yoda being able to prevent him from becoming one with the Force.
-They would then join the rest of the characters in their celebration on Endor.
+Yoda was originally not meant to appear in the film, but Marquand strongly felt that returning to Dagobah was essential because audiences would expect it.
+After speaking with a children's psychologist, Lucas was concerned that young viewers might think that Darth Vader had lied about being Luke's father in the previous film, and so he inserted a scene in which Yoda confirms Vader's claim.
+There were many other scenes that were changed during writing.
+At one point the Ewoks were going to be Wookiees, and the Millennium Falcon was going to land on Endor.
+The ending of the film was going to show Obi-Wan, Yoda and Anakin Skywalker returning to life from their spectral existence in the Force.